 Exchange an Ornament with Your Partner or Friend

-The first Christmas ornament tradition I started was an ornament exchange with y husband.
-Now I do one with my best friend too!
+The first Christmas ornament tradition I started was an ornament exchange with my husband.
+Now I do one with my best friend, too!
+And she with my son!
 Doing an ornament exchange is a great way to take the guessing out of what you’re going to buy someone (or if you’re going to buy for each other that year), and it allows you to pick out a fun ornament for someone else based on something they love or a major life milestone!

 Photos by Jeff Mindell

 You can find other, non-ornament holiday traditions here!
 Do you have any Christmas ornament traditions in your family?
 I’d love to hear them!